nu-jliu/modern-robotics-cpp/README.md

 **Author**: Jingkun Liu

-A Modern C++ Package that provides the functions accompanying the book [*Modern Robotics:
+A Modern C++ implemetation of all functions accompanying the book [*Modern Robotics:
 Mechanics, Planning, and Control*](http://modernrobotics.org) (Kevin Lynch and Frank Park, Cambridge University Press 2017)